-If you have a question or comment about a specific topic, you can leave a comment on many pages on our website.
-We do our best to answer these questions as well and as quickly as possible!
+If you have a question about or comment on a specific topic, feel free to leave a comment on one of the many pages on our website.
+We do our best to answer these questions as well and as quickly as possible.

-You can also contact us by sending an e-mail to David, at email@example.com.
-He might not be able to respond to all commercial inquiries though, but he will try to answer honest questions from site visitors!
+You can also contact us by sending David an e-mail at email@example.com.
+He might not be able to respond to all commercial inquiries, but will always do his best to answer honest questions from site visitors.

-At VPNoverview.com we cover everything that has to do with VPN, online privacy, internet security and internet freedom.
-Below we’ll explain why we find these topics so important.
+At VPNoverview.com we cover everything that has to do with VPNs, online privacy, internet security and internet freedom.
+Below we’ll explain why we believe these topics are important.

-Your privacy is a great asset, but in recent years it has come under increasing pressure.
-There are many parties who benefit from learning as much about you as possible.
+Your privacy is a great asset, but has come under increasing pressure in recent years.
+There are many parties who could benefit from learning as much about you as possible.
 These can be advertisers, but also governments or hackers.
-Maybe in some cases you are also prepared to give up (part of) your privacy in exchange for ease of use; you will realize by now that Google follows you wherever you go, but at the same time Google Maps is so incredibly useful.
-Apparently we are all prepared to give up part of our privacy for the sake of ease of use.
-And that is not necessarily something negative.
-But we do need to find the right balance.
-By writing about online privacy, we hope VPNoverview.com will make you aware of what data is collected about you and in what manner.
+In some cases you might be prepared to give up (part of) your privacy in exchange for ease of use; you’ve probably realized by now that Google follows you wherever you go, but at the same time Google Maps is so incredibly useful.
+Apparently we are all prepared to give up part of our privacy at times.
+That’s not necessarily a bad thing, but we do need to find the right balance.
+By writing about online privacy, we hope VPNoverview.com will help make you aware of the data being collected about you.
 We also want to offer simple solutions and tips on how to better safeguard your privacy on the internet.

 Unfortunately there are some serious dangers lurking on the internet today.
-Every year, tens of millions of people globally fall victim to cybercrime.
-Fortunately, there are many precautions you can take to make you more resilient to cybercrime.
+Every year, tens of millions of people all across the world become the victim of cybercrime.
+Fortunately, there are many precautions you can take to ward yourself against cybercrime.
 We’ll tell you everything you need to know about identity fraud, ransomware, trojan horses, computer viruses, hackers and the latest ingenious online scams.
-That way you are well prepared and not such an easy target anymore for the average cyber criminal.
+That way, you’re well-prepared and will no longer be an easy target for the average cybercriminal.

-Our editorial team is fortunate enough to currently live in one of the most liberal countries in the world when it comes to internet freedom.
-But even we are dealing with censorship and online restrictions.
-For example, when we travel, and our favorite streaming services are not accessible.
-Or when WhatsApp, Skype and Facebook are blocked during a stay abroad.
-But also within our own country we experience censorship.
-For example, certain YouTube videos are not available, we do not get access to the extensive American Netflix library and special online discount deals are sometimes only valid for people from other countries.
+Our editorial team is fortunate enough to be living in one of the most liberal countries in the world when it comes to internet freedom.
+Even so, we encounter censorship and online restrictions.
+When we travel, for example, our favorite streaming services might suddenly not be accessible anymore.
+Even our WhatsApp, Skype and Facebook could be blocked during a stay abroad.
+We even experience censorship within our own country.
+To give a few examples: certain YouTube videos aren’t freely available, we do not get access to the extensive American Netflix library, and special online discount deals are sometimes only valid for people in other countries.

-We do find it important to make people aware of what forms of online censorship there are, what impact this censorship can have on a democracy or society, and what solutions people use to circumvent Internet censorship and online restrictions.
+We find it important to make people aware of the different forms of online censorship, their possible impact a democracy or society, and the solutions people use to circumvent internet censorship and online restrictions.

-The interesting thing about a VPN is that it offers you a value and utility in a very simple way.
-You install a simple app on your phone, computer or router, you connect to a VPN server with one click and 5 seconds later all your internet traffic is secured, anonymized and you have access to a more liberal internet.
-A VPN is the central hub that helps you to obtain the 3 essential benefits stated above (security, privacy and freedom).
+The interesting thing about a VPN is that it will enhance your online experience in a very simple way.
+You install an app on your phone, computer or router, connect to a VPN server (which only takes one click) and five seconds later your internet traffic is secured and anonymized.
+Not to mention, you have access to more parts of the internet.
+A VPN is the central hub that helps you to obtain the three essential benefits stated above, namely online security, privacy, and freedom.

-Let’s clarify one thing right away: VPNoverview.com itself is not a VPN provider!
-This website serves as an independent source of comparison, and as a website we test the VPN services of dozens of different VPN providers on the market so you can get an idea of which service might be right for you.
-Our goal is to do this as transparently and objectively as possible, according to a standard test protocol developed by us.
+Let’s clarify one thing right away: VPNoverview.com is not a VPN provider!
+This website serves as an independent source of comparison.
+We test the VPN services of dozens of different VPN providers on the market so you can get an idea of which service might be right for you.
+Our goal is to do this as transparently and objectively as possible.
+Therefore, we use a standard test protocol that we developed ourselves.
 Nevertheless, there will always be a subjective component involved in the testing and assessment of a provider.
-Based on extensive testing, we form an opinion on every VPN we test and incorporate this opinion in the assessment of a VPN provider; of course this involves a subjective component, namely the personal opinion of the reviewer.
-On this page you can read more about the way we test VPN providers.
+Based on extensive testing, we form an opinion on every VPN we test and incorporate this opinion in the assessment.
+In other words, every review will always involve a subjective component, namely the personal opinion of the reviewer.
+If you’re interested, you can read more about the way we test VPN providers on this page.

-If you are looking for a VPN, we think it is important that you find a VPN that is reliable and that fits your needs.
-That is why we test the various VPNs so extensively.
-After a test, we always communicate our findings to the VPN providers so that they can gain insight into how they can possibly improve their service.
+When looking for a VPN, you’ll want to find a VPN that’s reliable and fits your needs.
+That’s why we test the various VPNs we review so extensively.
+After a test, we communicate our findings to the VPN providers so they can gain insight into how to improve their service.
 We also take the user experiences of our site visitors into account, so don’t hesitate to drop a comment under our informative articles or reviews!

-A free internet is also an internet that acts transparently and with integrity.
-That is why we only recommend VPN providers that we actually think are excellent.
-We test all VPNs ourselves and if a VPN provider fails in any way whatsoever, we will incorporate our findings in our reviews.
+Finally, a free internet acts transparently and with integrity.
+That’s why we only recommend VPN providers that we actually think are excellent.
+We test all VPNs ourselves.
+If a VPN provider fails in any way whatsoever, we will incorporate our findings in our reviews.

-VPNoverview does not allow guest posts or advertisements on the website.
+We at VPNoverview do not allow guest posts or advertisements on our website.
 We want to protect our objectivity and be able to guarantee that all articles on VPNoverview reflect our own opinions and findings.
-If we would allow commercial guest posts, we cannot ensure the quality we strive for.
-Furthermore, we would risk losing our objectivity.
-So we’d rather stay true to ourselves.
+If we allowed commercial guest posts, we wouldn’t be able to ensure the quality we strive for.
+We would even risk losing our objectivity.
+Instead, we aim to stay true to ourselves.
 That means our website and its visitors will always come first.Main author: